Richard Redmayne

 Redmayne was the author of several books documenting coal mining practice in the twentieth century, one of which was acknowledged as a standard reference text for other engineers.
-His work in mine safety and increasing mine output during the First World War was acknowledged with an appointment as Knight Commander of the Order of the Bath, chevalier of the French Legion of Honour and a companion of the Order of St John of Jerusalem.
+His work in mine safety and increasing mine output during the First World War was acknowledged with an appointment as Knight Commander of the Order of the Bath, Knight of the French Legion of Honour and a Companion of the Order of Saint John.
 Throughout his life he was a dedicated civil servant and served on many of the inter-war committees for the Imperial Mineral Resources Bureau and the Ministry of Transport.

 Mining engineer

-Redmayne was born at Low Fell, Gateshead, County Durham, England, the son of Jane Anna Fitzgerald (Studdert) and John Marriner Redmayne, an alkali manufacturer.
+Redmayne was born in Low Fell, Gateshead, England.
 He received an education at Durham College of Science in Newcastle upon Tyne before being apprenticed to William Armstrong, a mining engineer, at Hetton Colliery in Pittington.
 He was elected a student member of the North of England Institute of Mining and Mechanical Engineers on 13 December 1884 and obtained a First Class Certificate of Competency as a Manager of Mines on 28 October 1887.
 Redmayne became an under-manager at Hetton before transferring to South Africa in 1891, where he became the manager of Walmsley Collieries near Newcastle, Colony of Natal.
 Whilst in South Africa he became a member of the Federated Institution of Mining Engineers.
 Returning to Britain in 1894 he became the manager of a colliery at Seaton Delaval in Northumberland.

 Academic career

 In 1902 Redmayne was given the chair in mining engineering at the newly founded University of Birmingham.
 Whilst there Redmayne sought to promote universities as a means of training engineers over the more traditional apprenticeship system.
 Under his direction the university became the first in the country to house an ore dressing laboratory and a model underground coal mine.
 During his professorship Redmayne sat on several committees and inquiries investigating safety procedures and working practice in coal mines.
 These included the committee which recommended an eight-hour day for coal workers implemented as the Eight Hour Act in 1906 and the Royal Commission into accident prevention in 1908 which also resulted in tighter safety regulations.
 From 1908 to 1913 Redmayne was appointed a commissioner to inquire into mine disasters at the Hamstead, Maypole, South Moor, Whitehaven, Little Hulton, Cadeby and Senghenydd.
 The disasters he investigated caused a loss of 1250 lives in total.
-In recognition of his work improving mine safety Redmayne was invested as a Knight Commander of the Order of the Bath in the 1914 Birthday Honours.
+In recognition of his work improving mine safety Redmayne was invested as a Companion and a Knight Commander of the Order of the Bath in the 1912 Birthday Honours and the 1914 Birthday Honours respectively.